ilyag26/roulette-game/README.md

-# Roullete game in React
+# Roulete game in React